JIMOHMA/Manager-Client-messaging-system/FINAL/README.md

-# App 0 Manager - Client App {N} System using ZeroMQ library
+# App 0 Manager - Client App {N} Messaging System using ZeroMQ

 ## Description
 Two separate applications are developed for this system, one which is the ***App 0 Manager*** and the other a ***Client App*** program